tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 This library implements HUB75 protocol on the rpi5
 ==================================================
+Library for rendering advanced GPU graphics on HUB75 panels on rpi5.
+9600Hz refresh for a single panel.
+Supports up to 6 chained panels on 3 ports for 18 panels, 384x192 pixels.
+64bit BCM for 64 color levels, = 262144 colors.
+255 levels of brightness control.
+GLSL shader support. many tone mappings and gamma correction combinations are possible for complete HDR control.

 This is loosely based on the work done by hzeller adding HUB75 support to RPI (www.github.com/hzeller/rpi-rgb-led-matrix) as well as the work of Harry Fairhead documenting the peripheral address space for rpi5(https://www.i-programmer.info/programming/148-hardware/16887-raspberry-pi-iot-in-c-pi-5-memory-mapped-gpio.html).
 Also thanks to nothings stb image loader library which is used